simbo1905/mvn2llm/README.md

 ```

-A modern Java 23 command line utility that downloads source JARs from Maven Central and extracts JavaDoc documentation
+A modern Java command line utility that downloads source JARs from Maven Central and extracts JavaDoc documentation
 from them.
 It prints output to `stdout` and problems to `stderr`.

 ## Features

 - Downloads source JARs directly from Maven Central based on Maven coordinates e.g. `tech.kwik:kwik:0.9.1`
-- Extracts JavaDoc comments from all Java source files adn prints them to stdout in a structured format.
+- Extracts JavaDoc comments from all Java source files adn prints them to stdout in a simple test file like format.
-- Does not aim to be totally perfect as LLMs can handle some additional lines below the JavaDoc to avoid missing
-  things.
-- It does not have a 12M binary like Roaster which is a full Java parser that has an implementation of the eclipse jdt
-  in the main jar.
+- No external dependencies required.
+- Tiny footprint.

 ## Requirements